 GitHub Copilot vs Windsurf

 Compare GitHub Copilot and Windsurf side by side.
-Features, pricing, pros and cons to help you choose the right AI Coding Assistants for your workflow.
+Features, pricing, pros and cons to help you choose the right AI Coding Assistant for your workflow.

 Key Differences

 The core difference between GitHub Copilot and Windsurf comes down to their design philosophy and target audience.
-GitHub Copilot is built around Teams already in the GitHub ecosystem wanting seamless AI integration, making it a natural fit for teams that prioritize that workflow.
-Windsurf, on the other hand, focuses on Developers wanting Cursor-like features without the price tag, which appeals to a different set of requirements.
-Pricing also diverges: GitHub Copilot charges Free for students/OSS, Individual $10/month, Business $19/user/month, while Windsurf offers Free tier generous, Pro $15/month.
-Both are actively developed, but they serve different niches within the AI Coding Assistants space.
+GitHub Copilot is built around teams already on GitHub Enterprise that want minimal workflow disruption, making it a natural fit for teams that prioritize that workflow.
+Windsurf, on the other hand, focuses on teams looking for an alternative to Cursor at a lower price point, which appeals to a different set of requirements.
+Pricing also diverges: GitHub Copilot charges $10/seat/mo Pro, $19/seat/mo Business, $39/seat/mo Enterprise, while Windsurf offers $15/mo Pro, custom Enterprise.
+Both are actively developed, but they serve different niches within the AI Coding Assistant space.

 | Feature | GitHub Copilot | Windsurf |